Financial Aid

 Official Withdrawals

-For official withdrawals, the date the course withdrawal form is received by the Office of the Registrar is used.
+For official withdrawals, the withdrawal date is determined by the date that the Office of the Registrar receives the course withdrawal form.
 Roosevelt University must return unearned funds for which it is responsible as soon as possible but no later than 45 days after the date of determination of a withdrawal.
 To determine the amount of Title IV aid for which the student is eligible, Roosevelt will use the student’s withdrawal date, the amount of aid the student was originally offered, the number of days that comprise the payment period and the number of days the student completed in the payment period.
 This could result in the student owing a balance to the university.

 Upon receipt of the official withdrawal information, Roosevelt will complete the following: